Bismarck Marathon puts plans in place to run

 “It had been quite slow prior to that,” Erhardt said.

-With a large number of races being canceled, the possibility of drawing runners from further away could happen.
+With a large number of races being canceled, the possibility of drawing runners from further away exists.

 “It does look like we are starting to draw some people from out of state,” he said.
 “The really big events are canceling because they attract hundreds of thousands of people.
 We certainly would welcome people from out of state if they want to come.”